saiful987/The_Simon_Game/README.md

 Description:

 This is a game created using HTML, CSS, JS, and JQuery.
 You press the A key to start and click on the four options that are provided, once clicked the level will increase.
 Each time a button is clicked a sound will be made and background will change color and it will state , "Game Over".
+This is a simple and fun game try it out!

 Links: